Windows Store device apps for internal devices

 |No||Custom driver access||OEM||yes|

-The Windows Runtime provides several APIs for accessing common devices that are built-in to the PC, such as APIs for image capture, scanning, printing, and using motion sensors.
+The Windows Runtime provides several APIs for accessing common devices that are built-in or attached to the PC, such as APIs for image capture, scanning, printing, and using motion sensors.
 Because these APIs are designed with a specific scenario in mind, they are referred to as device scenario APIs.
 Device scenario APIs can be used by all developers and no device metadata is required to use them.
 For more info about scenario APIs, see Integrating devices.

 Any access beyond what the device scenario APIs offer is limited to OEMs (or component suppliers, working in coordination with OEMs), and requires device metadata for the system container.